Screen Annotation for Wayland

 Set up & use

-Daemon (recommended)
+Daemon mode (recommended)

 systemctl --user enable --now wayscriber.service